 When you write for someone in mind, words won’t just seamlessly flow onto paper, they’ll actually become more impactful.
 That’s because creating content for an intended reader lets you focus on what’s important to them.

-When considering how to start a blog, you need to have a clear idea of your target audience.
+When considering how to make a website and a blog, you need to have a clear idea of your target audience.
 The same goes for crafting effective headlines.
 To pull a potential reader in, you must be able to convince them at first glance that your content is beneficial.

 The ability to compose valuable content comes with truly understanding your audience, such as what stirs their emotions or awakens their desires.
 This will also help you invoke the right message that motivates them to take action, whether that’s reading your article or sharing it with others.
 The following example by The New York Times, “How to Pretend You’re in Cartagena Today,” perfectly embodies a headline that’s representative of its target audience.
 It speaks directly to those adventure seekers and addresses their relentless passion for global exploration, anywhere and anytime.